ericpso/FCD_Filter/README.md

   **-h:**                Displays this help page.

-  **-c:**               Filter vehicles inside a square arround the vehicles of
+  **-c:**               Filter vehicles inside a square around the vehicles of
                      interest (faster filtering).

   **-r:**               Filter a radial distance from the vehicles of interest.
   **-d [distance]:**     Define the filtering distance used by the cubic and radial
                      filtering.
-Defaut value is 500 units.
+Default value is 500 units.

   **j [# max_jumps]:**  Define the maximum number of jumps a infection of interest
                      can have.
 Default value is 1.

-  **-b:**               Delimit the optimal filtering box area arround the vehicles
+  **-b:**               Delimit the optimal filtering box area around the vehicles
                      of interest.
-Vehicle traces outside the box are discarted.
+Vehicle traces outside the box are discarded.
                      \"distance\" value is used as a buffer space around the box.

   **-b \"x1 y1 x2 y2\":** Filter traces inside the box delimited by \"x1 y1 x2 y2\"